“Parvovirus spreads easily and can remain in the environment long after initial exposure.”

 Why is it so incredibly contagious?

-And how can you protect your dog from this new strain of the virus?
+And how can you protect your dog from this virus?

 Parvovirus (also known as parvo) is a highly contagious viral illness that attacks your pet’s gastrointestinal tract and cardiovascular system.